-One of my favorite places to hike in New England is in Rhode Island.
-It has many trails to explore, interesting finds to be found, a beach to comb, a bridge to view and, at the right time of the year, seals!
+This one-mile hike in North Kingstown is one of the best family hikes in Rhode Island.
+It will bring you through the woods to the shore of Narragansett Bay.
+It has many trails to explore, exciting finds to be found, a beach to comb, a bridge to view, and, at the right time of the year, seals!

-There is a lot to Explore on the Forest Hike
+There is a lot to Explore on this New England Forest Hike.

 The lovely one-mile, wooden trail ends at a rocky beach that you can continue hiking along.
-It provides a lovely view of Jamestown and the Jamestown bridge and if you continue along the beach to the north and round the bend there is a beautiful sandbar and marshy bay area.
+It provides a beautiful view of Jamestown and the Jamestown bridge.
+If you continue along the beach to the north and round the bend, there is a lovely sandbar and marshy bay area.

 This is a great hike to take from late October through May as it is the home to the visiting Rome Point Harbor Seals who come and hang out on the rocks.
-The easiest way to get to the seals is to walk down the main trail until you reach the end (the pic above of the bench at the water’s edge.)
+The easiest way to get to the seals is to walk down the main trail until you reach the end.
+You can see where that is in the picture above of the bench at the water’s edge.
 Turn to the left and walk along the water until you reach Rome Point.
-It will be about an hour walk.
-Ahead of you there will be rocks about 350 feet off shore.
+It will be about an hour’s walk.
+Ahead of you, there will be rocks about 350 feet offshore.
 That is too far to see the seals well with your naked eye, so be sure to bring a telescope or binoculars

 In January 2016, there were about 65 seals on the rocks.
 If you check the above website, it will keep you abreast of seal activity and specifics.
 For best seal viewing, go on a calm, windless day, or the seals will be hiding in the water, instead of on the rocks.